lsst-ts/observatory-ops-docs/AuxTel/Standard-Operations/Nighttime-Operations/Monitoring-LATISS-Disperser-Wheel-Position.rst

 .. note::
     The oxygen absorption line is always visible, but may be difficult to locate for certain spectra.
     Make sure to verify the absorption profile is present in both the 1D and 2D spectra.
-    If it seems too difficult to identify in the spectra then try another sequence.
+    If it is too difficult to identify the line in both spectra then try another sequence.

 4. Estimate the distance in pixels from the beginning of the spectrum to the peak of the absorption line.
    Label this value :math:`D(O_2)`.